It’s time to forgive ‘Rick and Morty’ for its toxic fandom

 A lot of art has produced annoying fandom that teeters on the brink of tainting it.
 The Big Lebowski, for instance, is an excellent film with a dedicated legion of catchphrase spewers who are impossible to be around.
 To jettison The Big Lebowski from one’s life as a result, however, is just punishing yourself.
 There’s no reason to throw that baby out with the bathwater.
 The same goes for Rick and Morty.

 It feels as though there’s a danger in liking something so beloved by toxic fans, lest you be confused with one of them.
 (Indeed, if I saw Elon Musk wearing the same t-shirt as me at a concert I was also attending, I would be an emotional wreck.)
 But it’s just the way those fans like the show that’s the problem.
-Fans who like the show in a quieter, less intrusive way seem like they come from an entirely separate section of the multiverse.
+Fans who like the show in a less disruptive, healthier way seem like they come from an entirely separate section of the multiverse.